HankB/Hello_secrets/README.md

 ## Motivation

 Coding for ESP8266 and I need to include SSID/password for my WiFi access point.
 I don't want to expose this information publicly but wish to share the code.
-If I rely on obfuscating the secrets every time I commit
+If I rely on obfuscating the secrets every time I commit I'll be in Big Trouble when I forget to do this.

 ## Strategy